A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-implying that the homogeneity condition is also satisfied.
-Thus, $Y\perp W\mid X$ $\Longrightarrow$ homogeneity of distribution dependence.
-So, Theorem 1 in Ma {\it et. al.} (2006) pertains only to the class of distribution dependence functions that are homogeneous over $W$. \end{remark}

-Note also from (\ref{eq2.2}) that A-collapsibility holds if and only if
+Note also from \eqref{eq2.2} that A-collapsibility holds if and only if

-The following example shows that A-collapsibility can hold even when neither condition (i) nor condition (ii) of Theorem 3.1 hold.
-Hence these conditions are not necessary, unless the background variable $W$ is binary.
+The following counter-example, which is the simplest one that we have been able to find, shows that A-collapsibility can hold even when neither condition (i) nor condition (ii) of Theorem \ref{thm3.1} holds.
+Hence, these conditions are not necessary, unless the background variable $W$ is binary.

 \begin{example} {\em Let $Y$, given $X=x$ and $W=w$, follow uniform $U(0, (x^2+(w-x)^2)^{-1})$ so that

 Assume also $(W|X=x)\sim N(x,1)$ so that